angband/angband/docs/birth.rst

 to armour class provided by that item.

-Each character has "hit points", or hp, representing how much damage the character can sustain before he dies.
+Each character has "hit points", or hp, representing how much damage the character can sustain before they die.
 How many hit points a character has is determined by race, class, level and constitution, as follows: each race has a basic "hit dice" number - for instance, a Dwarf's basic hit die is 11, while a hobbit's is 7.
-This is modified by class: for instance, a warrior gets a +9 bonus to the hit die, while a mage gets no bonus and a priest +2, so a dwarven warrior's total hit die will be (11+9)=20 - meaning that he gets between 1 and 20 hit points per level.
-If he were a priest, his hit dice would be (11+2)=13, and get between 1 and 13 hit points per level.
+This is modified by class: for instance, a warrior gets a +9 bonus to the hit die, while a mage gets no bonus and a priest +2, so a dwarven warrior's total hit die will be (11+9)=20 - meaning that they get between 1 and 20 hit points per level.
+If they were a priest, his hit dice would be (11+2)=13, and get between 1 and 13 hit points per level.
 The hobbit mage would get only 1-7 hps per level.
 (All characters get the maximum at first level: thereafter it is a random roll of 1dX where